Nepalitelecom is a website which provides latest telecom news, information and offers in Nepal.

 Pricing for Samsung Galaxy S20 starts at $999.99, with the S20 Plus starting at $1,199.99 and S20 Ultra at $1,399.

-The price of Samsung S20 and S20 plus in Nepal are as:
+The price of Samsung S20 and S20 plus in Nepal are:

 |S.N.||Samsung S20 version||Price in Nepal|

-You can also get some gifts like 15% discount on Turkish airlines, rooms at Rs 5000 at Kathmandu Guesthouse, 15% discount on Vayodha Hospital.
+You can also get some gifts/offers like a discount on Turkish airlines, rooms at Rs 5000 at Kathmandu Guesthouse Group, discount on Vayodha Hospital.
 There are more discounts on Let me in services as well.
 There will also be a lucky draw among those who pre-order the phone, to get a chance to win Turkish Air ticket, Galaxy Watch Active 2.
 More lucky draw winning gifts are from Himalayan Front Hotel or Waterfront Resort by KGH Group on BB basis or coupon

 Samsung provides 1 year of breakage insurance for those phones.
 There is also an EMI facility to buy phones from various partner banks.